Isac-E-Perez/D-Flip-Flop/README.md

 ![Screen Shot 2021-11-02 at 1 47 24 PM](https://user-images.githubusercontent.com/89553126/139926541-fbea59a8-635a-4b6b-b0b2-7c65fbfb71da.png)

 The *process* statement has three signals in its sensitivity list.
-That is the case because, as demonstrated from the truth table, a change in th evalues of any of these signals will cause a chnage in the output.
+That is the case because, as demonstrated from the truth table, a change in the values of any of these signals will cause a chnage in the output.
 It is a part of the circuit's behavior.

 If the reset signal is high, the flip-flop just resets.
 The output will be zero.

 When the reset is inactive: when the clock has a rising edge,then the output *Q* will be equal to the input. *Qb* will be complementary to the input.

+The selected signal assignment statement is evaluated each time there is a change in the chooser expression listed in the first line of the selected signal assignment statement.
+Re-evaluation also occurs every time there is a change in a conditional signal on the right-hand side of the signal assignment operator.

+Afterwards, I worked on the behavioral (functional) simulation.
+Here, I will only verify the operations of the circuit.
+Stimuli is provided to the circuit, so I can verify the outputs behave as I expect.
+The VHDL file called 'd_ff_tb' is where I specified the stimuli to the circuit.

 ![0](https://user-images.githubusercontent.com/89553126/138942225-a774aca9-2443-4536-9c55-babe050a49fa.png)